The Evolution of Modeling in Construction

 Analyzing athlete movements can help coaches and researchers understand more about their activities.
 They can develop virtual training systems and learn about the physical effort that players expend by tracking their body movements.
 Topographical maps also come in handy for outdoor athletes, like hikers, mountain climbers, skiers and snowboarders.
 Mapping remote areas is often easier with the help of photogrammetric technology.

-In agriculture, aerial photos can offer insights into soil quality, irrigation scheduling, nutrition and pests.
+In agriculture, aerial photos can offer insights into soil quality, irrigation scheduling, nutrition, and pests.
 Farmers can adjust their planting schedules or adjust irrigation and fertilizers with this information.
 They can also use photogrammetry when assessing growth and crop damage after storms or floods.

 Researching and managing forests becomes significantly easier with the help of photogrammetry.
 It can produce models to analyze various aspects of a forest, like timber volume and height, to better understand the development of a forest.